Intermittent Fasting and Time Restricted Eating

 In the 16-year prospective Health Professionals Follow-up Study, which had almost 27,000 middle-aged male subjects, men who skipped breakfast had a 27% higher risk of coronary heart disease found to be mediated by higher BMI, high blood pressure, diabetes, and high cholesterol [10].
 In the same study, there was a 55% higher coronary heart disease risk in men who ate late at night [11].

-For those who are used to eating or grazing over 15 hours, having a Meal Plan that distributes meals over a 10-hour eating window may be the best place to start.
-This will allow for improvements in metabolic markers, fat loss, and muscle gain, while being able to eat their meals with family members.
-As in other areas, there is no one-size-fits-all approach.
+For those who are used to eating or grazing over 15 hours, eating set meals over a 10-hour eating window, beginning at 7:00 AM and finishing at 5:00 PM, can be a very effective way to start.
+This allows for improvements in metabolic markers and fat loss as weight and inches lost, while still being able to eat meals with family members.

-I discuss the effect of light exposure and sleep with all of my clients taking Routine Health services because achieving optimal metabolic health necessitates it.
-I am very comfortable building in periods of time-restricted eating into your lifestyle.
-Learn about me and the Comprehensive Dietary Package that I offer, which will enable me to support you with these dietary and lifestyle changes.
+I discuss the effect of light exposure and sleep with all of my clients taking Routine Health services because achieving optimal metabolic health necessitates it, and I build in periods of time-restricted eating into the Meal Plans I design.
+Learn about me and the Comprehensive Dietary Package that I offer to improve weight and metabolic health.

 To your good health!